codio-gcse-2014/webdev-1/.guides/content/Important-CSS-observation-52d1.md

 }
 ```

-This adds a margin of 40 pixels to the left of ALL images.
+This adds a margin of 40 pixels to the left of **ALL** img tags on our page.
 It does not matter whether it is a cow image or a sheep image.
-It will add it to them all (so they are not so cramped together).
+In this example, we are making sure that the images are not so cramped together.

 ## Overriding
 However, if you wanted to have a different left margin for the sheep, you could still add in a `margin-left` property and it would then override the `margin-left` property of the `img` selector.